hamstercage/hamstercage.github.io/content/documentation/theory-of-operation.md

 The contents of files is kept alongside the manifest, using the path of the target.
 For example, a target file `/etc/profile` would be stored in `repo/all/etc/profile`.

 While Hamstercage manages files very efficiently, there are some configuration tasks that require manipulation of existing files, refreshing a set of files, or restarting a daemon.
 Hamstercage does not attempt to implement any such actions. **Hooks** allow you to supply your own custom logic for these kinds of actions.
 You can define hooks to run before or after a command is executed (for example before a `save` or after an `apply`).
 Hooks are defined on tags, so you can cater the commands to the set of files that are managed.
-Hooks can be individual shell commands, any executable including scripts, or Python programs that are executed inside Hamstercages Python process.
+Hooks can be individual shell commands, any executable including scripts, or Python programs that are executed inside Hamstercage's Python process.

 This is a very minimal example with one host, one tag and one file:
 ```yaml